asmotor/asmotor/doc/Expressions.md

              DB   "Store this text and the value {|StringSymbol|.upper}",0
 ```

-Integer expressions may also be used
+Integer expressions may also be used:

 ```
 Count EQU 8